 On our way back to Wakatobi last Monday we read about the problem of plastic waste in Indonesia in general (The Jakarta Post) and new initiatives to deal with the problem (The Jakarta Post and International Bali Post).
-It is very encouraging that, firstly, the topic of plastic pollution is not only present online, discussed among divers and other ocean lovers or within NGO campaigns, but prominently featured in the (English) Indonesian press; and secondly, that there is a clear demand to get politicians into motion on the issue.
+It is very encouraging that, firstly, the topic of plastic pollution is not only present online, discussed among divers and other ocean lovers or within NGO campaigns, but prominently featured in the (English) Indonesian press; and secondly, there is a clear demand to get politicians into motion on the issue.
 Rules and regulations are needed to minimise the use and production of plastic as well as to oblige producers to design products in a way that the materials can be recycled after the product is used.
 Apart from supporting initiatives and campaigns, we can also avoid buying and using plastic products wherever possible because what’s here today, unfortunately, will be there tomorrow too.

 Indonesia’s garbage problem